Gitonga Munene, MD

 Dr. Munene attended the University of Wisconsin-La Crosse for his undergraduate studies and Northwestern University in Chicago for medical school.
 He completed his internship and general surgery residency at Georgetown University Medical Center, where he served as chief resident during his final year.
 During his residency, he completed a research fellowship at Massachusetts General Hospital in Boston.
 After completing his general surgery residency, he completed a fellowship in surgical oncology at the University Of Calgary, Tom Baker Cancer Center.
 He has practiced at West Michigan Cancer Center since 2015 and has been awarded a Castle Connolly Top Regional Doctor distinction since 2019.

-Dr. Munene has previously held faculty appointments at the University of Tennessee and is currently an associate professor at Western Michigan University Homer Stryker M.D.
-School of Medicine.
-He is also a member of the Society of Surgical Oncology, NRG oncology, and sits on the surgical oncology sub-committee of NRG Oncology.
+Dr. Munene is chair of the Department of Surgical Sciences at Western Michigan University Homer Stryker M.D.
+School of Medicine (WMed).
+This department includes six divisions: general surgery, medical engineering, gynecologic oncology, obstetrics and gynecology, orthopaedic surgery and surgical oncology, of which he is chief.
+He also serves as an associate professor at WMed.
+Dr. Munene is also a member of the Society of Surgical Oncology, NRG oncology, and sits on the surgical oncology sub-committee of NRG Oncology.

 - Medical School